 When you live in student housing, you're in the center of student life.
-KU offers eight residence halls with a variety of rooms, 12 scholarship halls that emphasize cooperative living, and two apartment complexes.
+KU offers nine residence halls with a variety of rooms, 12 scholarship halls that emphasize cooperative living, and two apartment complexes.
 You have many options.
 Most freshmen live in student housing, so you'll make friends from all over.

 We make it easy for you